RedisLabs/redislabs-docs/content/rc/api/how-to/dry-run-cost-evaluations.md

 The structure of the pricing response depends on the cloud account used by the request:

-- For a customer provided cloud account - The response includes pricing data for the shards, and a lists the resources required (storage & compute instances) without pricing data
+- For a customer provided cloud account - The response includes pricing data for the shards, and a lists the resources required (storage and compute instances) without pricing data
-- For a Redis Labs internal cloud account (`cloudAccountId = 1`) - The response includes pricing data for both shards and the resources required (storage & compute instances)
+- For a Redis Labs internal cloud account (`cloudAccountId = 1`) - The response includes pricing data for both shards and the resources required (storage and compute instances)